domdewom/granola-backup/README.md

 # Granola Backup Exporter

 Daily incremental backup for Granola meetings.
-The exporter writes generated artifacts locally under `backups/`; those generated artifacts are ignored on `main` by default.
+The exporter writes generated artifacts in the repo under `backups`; those generated artifacts are ignored on `main` by default.

 This exporter uses the official Granola API when `GRANOLA_API_KEY` is